fnagel/beautyofcode/Documentation/UpgradeGuide/Index.rst

 If there's no upgrade guide, there' s no need to change anything.
-This guide does not covering extending via PHP (aka XCLASS or Hooks) – you need to check changes for yourself.
+This guide does not covering extending via PHP – you need to check changes for yourself.

+5.0 to 5.1
+^^^^^^^^^^

+What you need to know:

+- Updated Prism to 1.25.0

+How to upgrade
+""""""""""""""

+- Clear all caches

 4.x to 5.0